emit-js/view/README.md

 dot.myView({ value: "hello" }) // updates element from `update`
 ```

-## Attach view to the DOM
+## Attach to dom

-By default, the view will try to discover the element ID from props:
+By default, the view call finds the element id from props:

 ```js
 dot.myView("myId") // replace #myId with element from `render`